t-mcneal/miurl/README.md

     app.config['USER_FILES'] = 'path/miurl/static/user_files/'
     ```

-    If you are unfamiliar with how to get absolute file paths for directories, use one of the following links below.
+    If you are unfamiliar with how to get absolute file paths for directories, use the following links below.

     * [Mac OS X](https://macpaw.com/how-to/get-file-path-mac)
     * [Windows](https://www.sony.com/electronics/support/articles/00015251)